adjl/mastermind/README.md

 # Mastermind

-## About
-Python implementation of the classic board game 'Mastermind'
+Implementation of the classic board game Mastermind in Python

 ## Features
 The game has three gameplay modes: